 Other White Mountains Attractions

 There are other great places to explore in the White Mountains of New Hampshire.
-One of the most popular places to visit in New Hampshire is Mount Washington.
+One of the most popular places to visit in New Hampshire is the famous Mount Washington.
 Drive your car up Pinkham Notch on the Mt.
 Washington Auto Road to reach the highest peak in the Northeast United States.

 If you don’t want to drive, there’s also the option for a guided tour in season.
 There’s also the Mount Washington Cog Railway which will take you there.
-Fall can be the most beautiful time to visit, but can also be very busy and lodging will be more expensive.
+Fall can be the most beautiful time to visit, but it can also be very busy and lodging will be more expensive.

 If you’ve got younger kids, consider driving to Jefferson, New Hampshire, where you’ll find Santa’s Village.
 When my kids were little, they loved this fun amusement park where it’s Christmas every day.

 Santa’s Village features 20 rides as well as entertainment, other attractions, food, and shops.
 It’s open daily in the summer, and on weekends seasonally through Christmas.
+It’s best for younger kids who will appreciate the Santa and Christmas theme.

 White Mountains NH Hotels